TrustbutVerify0/Multiple-Plate-Size-Dynamic-3d-Print/Readme.md

+# Use Multiple size plates on printer bed

-#### The problem: i have a 350x350 printer but multiple old plates with different textures and hologrm effects and dimensions that i want to use with the new printer.
+### The problem: i have a 350x350 printer but multiple old plates with different textures and hologrm effects and dimensions that i want to use with the new printer.

 This is configured and working on the SOVOL SV08
 I use this to allow me to safely use different sized plates, ie a 256x256 plate on the SV08 350x350 bed.